hugapi/hug/README.md

 Building Blocks of a hug API
 ===================

-When Building an API using the hug framework you'll use the following concepts:
+When building an API using the hug framework you'll use the following concepts:

 **METHOD Decorators** `get`, `post`, `update`, etc HTTP method decorators that expose your Python function as an API while keeping your Python method unchanged